 I have a sandwich for lunch at the little cafe off the gift shop, although there are two other restaurants on the site.
-Some of the Docents have owls and falcons to show people, which makes for some great closeups of these normally elusive birds.
-The museum has a surprising number of other birds and animals on display, including Javalinas (wild pigs), snakes, prairie dogs and squirrels, lots of birds, and some cats.
+The museum has a surprising number of live birds and animals on display in enclosures, including Javalinas (wild pigs), snakes, prairie dogs and squirrels, lots of birds, and some cats.
 So it isn’t just cactus on display, although there are endless varieties of those as well.

 Garry reserved (a few days ago) the Big Room Tour for the Kartchner Caverns for this afternoon.
 We depart around 1PM so we have time to look around the visitor centre before the tour starts.
 Unfortunately, photography is not allowed, and they even insist that we leave our cellphones behind in a locker.
 The tour starts by everyone being taken up the hill in a tram, and then we enter the caverns through a series of doors and air locks.
 The Big Room is indeed very big, and the history of the caves is interesting, with lots of stalagmites, stalactites, and other cave objects to see.
 We also learn about the bats who inhabit the cave and use it as a nursery.

 On the way back, we go to the Benson Golf Course for dinner.
 It is a modest place, but the food is good and inexpensive.
-This is our last meal together, since John, Wendy and I leave the group tomorrow.
+This is our last meal together, since the group leaves tomorrow for home or further travels.